How To Dry Fresh Basil - Lady Behind The Curtain

 OVEN

 - Dry fresh basil in the oven.
 Oven-drying is an easy way to dry fresh basil.
 For the best results, let the basil leaves air-dry for a few days before you try drying them in the oven.
 Then preheat your oven to the lowest temperature setting, or around 170 degrees Fahrenheit.
 Place the individual basil leaves in a single layer on a baking sheet lined with parchment paper.
-At a minimum, it will take an hour and half for the basil to dry in the oven.
+At a minimum, it will take an hour and a half for the basil to dry in the oven.
 Check on the leaves regularly—they’re done when the basil crumbles easily between your fingers.

 MICROWAVE

-- Microwave in 3 times in 30 second bursts.
+- Microwave in 3 times in 30-second bursts.
 The basil leaves should shrivel.
 It’ll continue to dry out even at room temperature.

 AIR DRY